waveform80/pibootctl/docs/help.rst

 Usage
 =====

-The ``help`` command is the default command, and thus will be invoked if ``pictl`` is called with no other arguments.
+The :command:`help` command is the default command, and thus will be invoked if :command:`pictl` is called with no other arguments.
 However it can also be used to retrieve help for specific commands:

 .. code-block:: console